 - Turn on your turn signal unless vehicles are on side roads between you and the intersection you’re turning into.
 Only activate the signal after passing these vehicles to prevent them from thinking you’re turning onto the street they are on.

 - Reduce your speed as you approach the turn.
-If you’re driving a manual transmission, you may want to downshift but don’t coast with your foot on the clutch pedal.
+In a vehicle with a manual transmission, you may want to downshift, but don’t coast with your foot on the clutch pedal.

 - Maintain a two to three-second distance between you and any vehicle ahead of you.